Tanayshri123/cloud-vibecoder/README.md

 If you find this project useful, please consider giving it a star on GitHub!

 ### ✅ What's Working
+- Full end-to-end AI code generation workflow
-- Mobile app with clean UI
+- Mobile app with GitHub OAuth and repository management
-- Backend API deployed and accessible
+- Backend API with GPT-4 integration and E2B sandboxed execution
-- Environment-based configuration
-- Cross-platform compatibility
-- Mock response generation

-### 🚧 What's Next (Future Development)
-- **AI Integration**: Replace mock responses with actual AI-powered code analysis
-- **Repository Analysis**: Connect to GitHub API to analyze actual code
-- **Code Generation**: Generate actual code changes based on prompts
-- **Git Integration**: Create actual pull requests with proposed changes
+- Database tracking for users, plans, jobs, and PRs via Supabase
+- Admin dashboard for monitoring and analytics
+- Automatic PR creation with detailed change summaries

 ## Troubleshooting